TL;DR version: AI will eventually replace QA engineers. In fact it is already doing so.

 Here's how that works:

-That single con is a major one, and perhaps the reason why the shift to test-led development hasn't been all encompassing…yet.
+That single con is a major one, and perhaps the reason why the shift to test-led development hasn't been all encompassing yet.

 Test automation tools aren't a new thing - engineers have been using them for decades - but writing test scripts still takes time, as does building test environments and maintaining scripts.
+And then there's the fact that traditional test automation has always been tricky for larger, more complex tests like end-to-end tests.

 This has left organizations with a choice.
-Save money, eliminate silos, and set a course for total CI/CD integration OR free up your engineers to spend more time building new features by handing testing off to a separate QA team.
+Save money, eliminate silos, and seta course for total CI/CD integration OR free up your engineers to spend more time building new features by handing testing off to a separate QA team.

 For smaller organizations with limited engineering resources (hey, we can't all be Google), outsourcing QA is still a tempting option.
 Perhaps that's why QAaaS models, which combine access to AI tools with a pool of human testers, have grown in popularity over the past couple of years.